Frequently Asked Questions

 During the fall semester there are times when Super Saturday is in session on a home football game day.
 Parking for drop off in the morning is not a problem, but things do get quite congested at noon for pick up.
 On those days we encourage you to bring your child in the morning and spend the time he or she is in class enjoying the campus, or attending our parent meetings.
 Purdue Football Schedule

-D. How is my child assigned to a course?
+D. How is my child assigned to a camp counselor?
 All students are assigned to a residential counselor in groups of ten or less.
 Staff members supervise activities and field trips outside the residence hall and are always available to students who choose to stay at the residence hall during afternoon activities.
 Comet students are not permitted to leave the residence hall without staff supervision.
 Star and Pulsar students may leave the residence hall only in pairs, after signing out with their counselor.
 Unless they are with a staff member, students may not go beyond the academic campus and the small shopping areas near the residence hall.

 E. What is there for parents to do while their children are in class?
 The first week we have a large parent meeting with information about Super Saturday and a speaker on a topic of interest to parents of gifted children.
 Each week after that we have parent lounge and a featured speaker.
 Books for parents of gifted children are also available for you to enjoy.
 You are welcome to explore Purdue’s campus – the Union is straight out the front door of Beering and the Bug Barn is in Smith Hall just across State Street.